fcanas/Formulary/README.md

 Formulary is a new library for creating dynamic, declarative, table view forms for iOS.

-There's no lack of declarative TableView form libraries for iOS.
+Formulary is in early stages of design and development, so if you jump in now, you can have a big impact on the library's design, power, and utility.

-Formulary is inspired by XLForm, written in Swift, and designed for developer flexibility.
+Formulary is inspired by XLForm, written in Swift, and designed for simplicity and development speed.
-It is intended to stay small and possibly as a foundation for ther libraries.

-Development-oriented features include:

-* Form components are Swift protocols
-* Lots of points of control to override default behavior
-* Easy to integrate with existing model classes

 Other cool features: